Apple Upside Down Cake

 Cake batter

 The cake batter is pretty straight forward to make.
 Mix the flour with the baking powder, salt, and spices.
 I am using cinnamon and nutmeg, feel free to also add cardamom, ground cloves, or allspice if you like those spices.
+Add the eggs one at a time, mixing one egg until itโs fully incorporated before adding the next one.
+Once the eggs are incorporated, add the vanilla.

-Next, add a third of the flour mixture to the bowl.
+Next, add half the flour mixture to the bowl.
+Add the buttermilk and mix to combine.

-You can finish mixing with a spatula, to ensure the batter doesn’t get over mixed.
+You can finish mixing with a spatula, to ensure the batter doesnโt get over mixed.

 Spread the mixture on the bottom of the cake pan, over the caramel apple slices.

 Bake in the oven for about 30 to 40 minutes.
 Baking time will depend on your oven.
 Check by inserting a toothpick, and it should come off clean.
-If there’s batter stuck to the toothpick, keep baking for 5 minute intervals.
-You can also cover the cake with aluminum foil if it’s browning on the outside but the middle isn’t baking.
+If thereโs batter stuck to the toothpick, keep baking for 5 minute intervals.
+You can also cover the cake with aluminum foil if itโs browning on the outside but the middle isnโt baking.

 Remove the cake from the oven and let it sit for 15 minutes.
 You should be able to handle the cake pan with your hands, but it should still be warm.